-Subsequent to year-end, Inter-Varsity was named a co-defendant in a legal claim against the organization related to a historical event.
-The potential liability, if any, with respect to this claim is not determinable.
-Any loss related to this claim would be recorded in the year during which the amount of the liability is able to be estimated or adjustments to the amount recorded are determined to be required.
+During the year, Inter-Varsity was named a co-defendant in four legal claims against the organization related to historical events.
+The potential liability, if any, with respect to these claims are not determinable.
+Any loss related to these claims would be recorded in the year during which the amount of the liability is able to be estimated or adjustments to the amount recorded are determined to be required.

-9. Pension plan
+10. Pension plan

 Inter-Varsity maintains a defined contribution pension plan for its employees.
-Included in the statement of activities and changes in fund balances are contributions to the plan by Inter-Varsity of \$178,258 (2021 - \$170,899) during the fiscal year.
+Included in the statement of activities and changes in fund balances are contributions to the plan by Inter-Varsity of \$179,709 (2022 - \$178,258) during the fiscal year.

-10. Related party transactions
+11. Related party transactions

-Inter-Varsity has agency agreements with IVCF-USA and the International Fellowship of Evangelical Students (IFES).
-Donations and grants to approved programs operated by IVCF-USA totalled \$154,824 (2021 - \$122,021).
-Donations and grants to approved programs operated by IFES totalled \$252,303 (2021 - \$244,551).
-Donations and grants received from IFES were \$109,972 (2021 - \$95,069).
+Inter-Varsity has agency agreements with IVCF-USA and the International Fellowship of Evangelical Students ("IFES").
+Donations and grants to approved programs operated by IVCF-USA totalled \$134,602 (2022 - \$154,824).
+Donations and grants to approved programs operated by IFES totalled \$241,760 (2022 - \$252,303).
+Donations and grants received from IFES were \$96,570 (2022 - \$109,972).

-During the year, Inter-Varsity received donations and grants from Canadian Inter-Varsity Christian Fellowship Inc. (CIVCF) of \$543,288 (2021 - \$547,548).
+During the year, Inter-Varsity received donations and grants from Canadian Inter-Varsity Christian Fellowship Inc. ("CIVCF") of \$613,633 (2022 - \$543,288).
 CIVCF is a 501(c) (3) charity established in 2007 to provide friends and alumni in the United States a means of supporting the ministries Inter-Varsity in Canada.
 Donations to staff made through IVCF-USA are received through CIVCF.